iakhator/sms-app-api/README.md

 - next create the database using `postgres=> CREATE DATABASE <database>;`
 - grant user all priivileges to database `postgres=> GRANT ALL PRIVILEGES ON DATABASE <database> TO <username>;`
 - quit postgres `\q`
+- Create a `.env` file in your root directory as described in `.env-example` file and replace the data with the database credentials you just created
 - run migration `sequelize db:migrate`